For the Church

 What kind of work this is

-The project is shaped by a few non-negotiable commitments about truth, method, and service to the Church.
+The project is shaped by a few non-negotiable commitments about truth, method, and service to ordinary church life.

 Text Before Trend